XanaduAI/flamingpy/README.md

 ## Contribution

-[See our CONTRIBUTING.rst](.github/CONTRIBUTING.rst) <!-- to be changed from relative paths to links -->
+See our contributions policy and list of contributors to FlamingPy [here](.github/CONTRIBUTING.rst). <!-- to be changed from relative paths to links -->

 ## Support